s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 ✅ Probably makes management of microfrontends easy.
 🤷 300K/week.
 🤷 I’ve marked this as neutral because I accept that it is the workflow suggested by the prettier team: https://patheticgeek.dev/blog/astro-prettier-eslint-vscode But ever since the eslint and prettier vscode extensions fought one another years ago, I started using `eslint-plugin-prettier` and never looked back.
 One extension less, simpler IDE config, single source of truth.
 We had problems with this at one company I worked for recently too.
 Some people would commit things formatted differently because of bad IDE/extension configuration.
 I introduced `eslint-plugin-prettier`, people uninstalled the prettier extension and removed excess vscode settings—problem solved.
 Maybe it’s a bit slower (I’ve never noticed any lag during saving) but the simplicity and reliability is totally worth it.
-🤷 Offers a very extensive API.
-Personally, I’m not that keen on learning all that and creating Astro components at this point, since those are mostly suitable for highly content-driven apps.
-But I mostly work on highly interactive apps.
-And using it just as a shell to render a highly interactive React app — might as well use vite (which is obviously leaner) at that point?
+🤷 To take full advantage, one should probably learn their pretty extensive proprietary API and construct Astro components rather than React (or Svelte, Vue, etc.) components.
+But those components are mostly just usable for content-driven sites, not highly interactive apps.
 ❌ Islands architecture seems less appealing to me than RSC, since—unless I’m mistaken—you can’t compose islands as flexibly as you can server and client components.
+At the same time, it is flexible in the sense that different teams might use different tech for islands or potentially different versions.
+Astro promotes that as a selling point but it can of course also mean problematic fragmentation.
 ❌ Only tried it a bit but hot reload didn’t seem reliable to me.
 Styles of astro components would not update pretty regularly.
+❌ Because it's framework-independent, one has to learn how to configure e.g. SSR with it rather than it working out of the box when using e.g. Next.js.

 ## Remix
-❌ 10% of the downloads of Next.js and a [similar rate of dissatisfaction](https://2023.stateofjs.com/en-US/libraries/meta-frameworks/).
+❌ 10% of the downloads of Next.js but a [similar rate of dissatisfaction](https://2023.stateofjs.com/en-US/libraries/meta-frameworks/).
 ❌ A core contributor (also for `react-router`) has an in my opinion [horrible take on `const`](https://www.youtube.com/watch?v=dqmtzHB2zTM).
 (I agree with Theo’s commentary.)

 # Routers (assuming a custom vite-based setup)